Singular support for G-categories: Introduction

-\begin{rem} In \cite{faergeman2022non} a special case of Theorem \ref{t:whitred} was proven.
-Namely, it was shown that for any finite length $\cF\in D(G/B,\chi)$ whose singular support is contained in the irregular locus, one has $\on{Av}_*^{\psi_e}(\cF)=0$ for all regular $e\in \cN$. \end{rem}
+In \cite{faergeman2022non} a special case of Theorem \ref{t:whitred} was proven.
+Namely, it was shown that for any holonomic $\cF\in D(G/B,\chi)$ whose singular support is contained in the irregular locus, one has $\on{Av}_*^{\psi_e}(\cF)=0$ for all regular $e\in \cN$. \end{rem}

 \begin{rem} If instead of Whittaker averaging on the right, we average on the left:

 one may similarly ask if Theorem \ref{t:whitred} holds in this case.
 One can prove that the first statement of Theorem \ref{t:whitred} remains true (i.e., averaging for an orbit not contained in the singular support kills the sheaf).
 However, for the converse to hold, one would need to allow field-valued points $e\in\bO(K)$, where $K/k$ is a possibly transcendental field extension, in the definition of Whittaker averaging. \end{rem}